 - Random number generation

 - Key generation

+- Signature generation / verification

 - Key derivation

 2.1.1 Module Validation Level

 The module is intended to meet requirements of FIPS 140-2 security level 1 overall.
 The following table shows the security level for each of the eleven requirement areas of the validation.